rc1208/prairie-burrow-distribution-using-AI/README.md

 5. To train the model -> `python train.py --logtostderr --train_dir=../../data/training/ --pipeline_config_path=../../data/training/faster_rcnn_inception_v2_pets.config`

-6. Export Inference Graph -> [Run from the main directory] `python object_detection/export_inference_graph.py --input_type image_tensor --pipeline_config_path data/training/faster_rcnn_inception_v2_pets.config --trained_checkpoint_prefix data/training/model.ckpt-19868  --output_directory inference_graph` [Note: Use the export_inference_graph inside object_detection folder under the root directory and not in the slim directory as this one has an option to take the --output_directory flag]
+6. Export Inference Graph -> [Run from the main directory] `python object_detection/export_inference_graph.py --input_type image_tensor --pipeline_config_path data/training/faster_rcnn_inception_v2_pets.config --trained_checkpoint_prefix data/training/model.ckpt-{model_number}  --output_directory inference_graph` [Note: model_number here is the last model saved in the training folder.
+Use the export_inference_graph inside object_detection folder under the root directory and not in the slim directory as this one has an option to take the --output_directory flag]